Kylian-tm/kylian-tm/README.md

 "We cannot solve our problems with the same thinking we used when we created them."   -Albert Einstein.

-"If you can't explain it simply, you don't understand it well enough."                -Albert Einstein
+"If you can't explain it simply, you don't understand it well enough."                -Albert Einstein.

+"Logic will get you from A to B. Imagination will take you everywhere."               -Albert Einstein.

 ## Languages and Tools I use:
 <img src="https://user-images.githubusercontent.com/56076746/90243631-871ee700-de2f-11ea-84f7-5f9561cec9d3.jpg" width="50"> <!-- c++ -->